 Westminster Abbey is still a working church today.
 It is also open to the public.
 The Royal Tombs and the Poet’s Corner are the most popular sections.
 They are home to the resting places of well known names such as Mary Queen of Scots, Charles Dickens, John Keats and many others.

 ⇒ Westminster Abbey is usually open to visitors Mon-Sat from 930am to 330pm.
 Tickets for Westminster Abbey can be purchased online.
 The Westminster Abbey website also offers free online virtual tours.

 Explore the mysterious Incan citadel and experience sensational views from atop the hill.
 As a UNESCO heritage site and one of the most awe-inspiring destinations globally, travelling to Machu Picchu isn’t cheap nor simple, but it’s more than worth it; after all, it is a bucket list destination.

 54. Mount Everest, Nepal or China

-I trekked to Everest Base Camp in 2016 and it was quite an experience.
-I realised a little too late that I was a bit too old to be sleeping in freezing cold tea houses and dealing with a travel low point in terms of shared drop toilets.
+I trekked to Everest Base Camp in 2016, which was quite an experience.
+I realized a little too late that I was a bit too old to be sleeping in freezing cold tea houses and dealing with a travel low point in terms of shared drop toilets.

-If you don’t want to trek all the way to Everest Base Camp there are quie a few high cost options such as taking a helictoper to base camp (seriously bad headaches) or taking a helicopter to the Everest View Hotel.
+If you don’t want to trek all the way to Everest Base Camp there are quite a few high-cost options such as taking a helicopter to base camp (seriously bad headaches) or taking a helicopter to the Everest View Hotel.

 Most travellers base themselves in Kathmandu if they’re interested in Mount Everest.
 So if you would like to get a feel for the world’s highest mountain without the risk of severe headaches then why not take a scenic helicopter flight of the Himalayas from Kathmandu?